fluves/pywaterinfo/README.rst

 Example
 ========

-To initialize data requests from VMM, setup the :code:`Waterinfo` class with `vmm` as input:
+To initialize data requests from VMM, setup the :class:`~pywaterinfo.Waterinfo` class with `vmm` as input:

 ::